Pakistan 'backed Haqqani attack on Kabul' - Mike Mullen

 Pakistani officials have consistently denied links with militant groups.

-US-Pakistan ties deteriorated sharply after the killing of al-Qaeda chief Osama Bin Laden on Pakistani soil by US commandos in May.'Credible intelligence'
+US-Pakistan ties deteriorated sharply after the killing of al-Qaeda chief Osama Bin Laden on Pakistani soil by US commandos in May.

 The Kabul attack on 13 September left 11 civilians dead, as well as at least four police and 10 insurgents.